CenterPoint Energy Foundation Inc

 1. Strong Alignment with Funding Priorities:

-The Foundation emphasizes that it "strives to fund programs with strong impact and measurable outcomes within our funding priorities."
+The Foundation emphasises that it "strives to fund programs with strong impact and measurable outcomes within our funding priorities."
 Applications must clearly align with either Community Vitality or Education focus areas for the specific grant cycle.

 2. Capital or Programmatic Focus: